 There are so many things expectant parents wonder about during pregnancy.
 Will the baby be healthy?
 What will we name them?
 Do I really need to buy a $1,300 crib?
-And, the most fun to think about: What will our baby look like?
-Certain genes can help parents make educated guesses about which traits their kid will inherit, such as height and eye color.
-And yet genetics, the world’s biggest and most complex lottery, is full of surprises that can cause brunette parents to make suspiciously blond babies, among other things.
-Although newborns may strongly resemble one parent or the other, they might also look like neither — this is probably not because of the milkman, but rather a result of complex polygenic traits being passed down.
+And, perhaps most fun to ponder: What will my baby look like?
+Genetics may seem like the world’s most ancient lottery — and it is full of surprises — but with the help of modern science, parents can make some educated guesses about traits like height and eye color.
+Although newborns may strongly resemble one parent or the other, they might also look like neither — this is probably not because of the milkman, but rather the result of complex polygenic traits being passed down.

 This so-called “reshuffling” is complicated, to say the least.
 You and your partner each have 46 chromosomes, of which 23 will get randomly sorted into your individual egg and sperm cells.
 When sperm and egg join, they each bring their unique mix of 23 chromosomes, creating a single cell with the necessary 46.
 This cell divides over and over again, eventually forming a fetus.
 Every time a couple conceives another kid, the same process occurs, but the chromosomes get shuffled in a different way, a process scientists refer to as recombination.

-Hair color works in a similar way.
 The amount of melanin in hair determines hair color, which is often controlled by the MC1R gene, of which most people have two copies.
-However, scientists have also discovered an additional 20-plus genes that influence hair color, and they’ve found that in some cases the MC1R gene can become deactivated, which can result in strawberry blond, auburn, or red hair.
+However, scientists have also discovered additional 20-plus genes that influence hair color, and they’ve found that in some cases the MC1R gene can become deactivated, which can result in strawberry blond, auburn, or red hair.
 When both copies are turned off, this produces very red hair in a baby.

 Although darker shades are associated with dominant alleles and fairer or redder shades with recessive ones, that doesn’t mean a brunette parent will have a brunette baby.
 If both parents have brown hair, there is a strong possibility their baby will too, but there are many genes at play.
 And if both parents carry a recessive gene for different hair color, and those match up in the recombination process, then it’s anyone’s guess.